-Many workers live from paycheck to paycheck, so when one is lost or destroyed it can be a traumatic experience.
+While many people are now paid by direct deposit, some employers do still pay by paper check.
+Since many workers live from paycheck to paycheck, when one is lost or destroyed it can be a traumatic experience.
 The good news is that most employers have well-established procedures for replacing your check.
 The bad news is that many of them wait for confirmation of the lost check's cancellation, meaning that it can take weeks before your replacement check arrives.

 Notifying the Employer

 Most employers require that you contact them as soon as you know your paycheck is lost.
 If your check is mailed to you, many companies require a waiting period before you decide your check was lost in the mail.
 The typical procedure requires the employee to notify either her supervisor or payroll department.
 The employee must then complete a form attesting to the fact that she believes the check is lost or destroyed.
 Some employers require this form be notarized before you submit it.

 Once the form is received, the employer notifies the bank that issued the paycheck to put a stop on it.
 This means that the check will not be honored if someone attempts to cash it.
 Typically, employers will wait until notification of the stop-payment before they will issue a new paycheck.
 Because banks charge a fee for stop-payments, some employers charge the same fee to the employee, especially if the employee was at fault for losing the check.

 Once the stop-payment has been verified by the bank, the employer will typically issue a new check.
 In small companies, the employee may pick up the new check in the accounting department.
 However, when payroll is handled by a third-party processor, there may be no alternative to waiting until the new check arrives in the mail.